burcukolcak/burcukolcak.github.io/_pages/research.md

 ### Working Papers

-Kaufman, Robert  R., R. Daniel  Kelemen,  and  Burcu  Kolcak.
-“Federalism and Democratic Backsliding in Comparative Perspective”. <i>(R & R)</i>
+“Federalism and Democratic Backsliding in Comparative Perspective” (with Robert Kaufman & R. Daniel  Kelemen). <i>(R & R)</i>

-Kenwick, Michael, Burcu  Kolcak,  and  Sumin  Lee.
-“The  Civil – Military Divide in Congressional Speech:  Evidence From The U.S. Congress During the Wars in Iraq and Afghanistan”. <i>(under review)</i>
+“Moving Beyond Linked Fate: Toward A New Measure of Politicized Racial Identity” (with Kaiyla Banks, Jeron Fenton, Jasante’ Howard, Isaiah Johnson, LaFleur Stephens-Dougan & Ismail K. White).

+The (Ir)Rationality of Using Identity in Choice of Representatives Race and Judgment in Choice of Representatives” (with Tina Tucker, Corrine McConnaughy & Ismail K. White).

-Kolcak, Burcu .
-“The Dynamics of Support and Opposition to the Black Lives Matter Movement”. <i>(draft available upon request)
+“The Dynamics of Support and Opposition to the Black Lives Matter Movement”. <i>(draft available upon request) </i>

-Filindra, Alexandra, Mia Gandenberger, Burcu Kolcak & Anita Manatschal.
-"Who is Allowed to Criticize the Government". <i>(draft available upon request)</i>
+"Who is Allowed to Criticize the Government: Experimental evidence from the United States, Switzerland, and Turkey". (with Alexandra Filindra, Mia Gandenberger & Anita Manatschal). <i>(draft available upon request)</i>

 ### In Progress

-Kolcak, Burcu .
 "Spatial Patterns of Repression and Prejudice: Opposition Enclaves in Authoritarian Regimes".

-Kolcak, Burcu .
 “The Democratic Enclave Dilemma: How Autocrats Address the Threat of Democratic Enclaves".